 Freshly ground Black Pepper

-2 tsp.
-Liquid smoke
+1 tsp.
+Liquid Smoke

-4 cups of unsalted Chicken stock
+4 cups of unsalted Chicken Stock

 2 cups of Rice, medium grain is best

-1 cup of Green onions
+1 cup of Green Onions, chopped

 Add all of the spices, sugar and liquid smoke and mix well.
 Now add the rice and cook for a few minutes until it is well coated.
 Keep stirring to avoid burning it.

-Add the chicken stock slowly, and bring the mixture back to a boil.
+Add the chicken stock slowly, and bring the mixture back to a medium boil.
 Cover and cook on lowest heat until the liquid is completely absorbed.
 Usually about 30 minutes.

 Remove from the heat, stir in the green onions and serve with hot sauce on the side.